dhdanno/dhdanno.container-startup/README.md

 # dhdanno.container-startup
-Playbook role for automatically starting your compose based docker services
+Playbook role for automatically starting your compose based docker services by adding them to the relevant service manager for your OS

-## Requirements?
+## Dependencies
-Tell us about your containers and we will create an appropriate startup script which composes that file
+ansible
+python
+docker
+docker-compose

 ## How it works
 Input is an array of service names and respective path